-No. This A Appendix does not apply (do not complete Items . b through e) ----- -------- ---------- ---------- ------- --------- ---------- --------- ----------- ---- b.
+1NO.
+THIS Addenuix does not addiv (do not complete flems o infough lix does not apply (do not complete Items b through olete Items l (do not complete oppendix does not apply No. This $A$ --- --- --------------- ------------------ ------------------------- -------------- b.
 State Critical Event or Incident Reporting Requirements.
 Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations, and policies that are referenced are available to CMS upon request through the